Philadelphus (Mock Orange, Sweet Mock-Orange) Growing Tips

 The mock orange is native to North and Central America, Asia and Europe.
 Here in British Columbia, the P. lewisii or ‘Wild Mock Orange’ is a native plant to the Pacific Northwest.
 It was introduced to Britain in 1825 by Scottish botanist David Douglas.
 It grows naturally in southern British Columbia through to northern California USA, and eastwards to Alberta in Canada and Montana in the USA.
 It is a beautiful multi-stemmed, medium to large type with snow-white fragrant flowers.
 As a side note, alternative spellings for this plant include mock-orange, or mockorange, or mock orange – in case you were wondering, all are acceptable.

-The Philadelphus or mock orange shrub is listed as a poisonous plant and should be handled with care.
+Though generally safe around pets and humans, the Philadelphus mock orange shrub is listed as a poisonous plant and should be handled with care.
+It can cause mild stomach discomfort if ingested, or skin reactions on contact such as a rash or swelling.

 Which Is The Most Fragrant Philadelphus (Mock Orange) Shrub